 “There was smoke coming up from under the window.
 I thought maybe the weird engine was on fire, but I was wrong.
 The smoke was coming from the crowd of Trantian women and children.
 It was as if someone had dug a fire pit all around them, set it alight and then dumped damp straw on it to make thick, white, heavy smoke.
 They stopped, wide eyed, like they didn’t know what to do.
 It all happened fast, I know that now, but it felt horribly drawn out.
 Sparks flickered in the smoke, then changed into flashing veins.

 “I think the soldiers on the walls were shouting again, because some of the children looked up.
 One of them saw me.
-He didn’t look frightened, just bewildered, and he waved at me!
+He didn’t look frightened, just bewildered.
+He waved at me!
 Before I could wave back the smoke itself burst into flames, becoming a wall of fire.
 Even at the window it felt like a torch being held a foot from my face, but I had to keep looking.
 If I’d been down on the ground it would have been bad enough, knowing the women were inside that burning wall.
 Being above them, I could see them all.
 A few of those on the outside began screaming, batting and patting at the flames on their skirts and cloaks, or on other people’s clothes, and this made the others push inwards, forcing themselves backwards even though some fell underneath their feet.
 They were crammed together, trying to push past each other.
-It took them a moment for them to realise the fire was all around, not just on one side.
+I don’t think they knew the fire was all around, not just on one side.